xmfaizan/speech-vs-text-for-hindi/README.md

 1. `mixed.csv`: Contains all text files with outputs labeled as 1 for spoken and 0 for written Hindi.
 2. `balanced.csv`: Comprises an equal number of spoken and written Hindi texts.

+## Datasets

+We expect the balanced dataset (`balanced.csv`) to yield better results due to its equal representation of written and spoken texts from the corpora.
+This balance helps mitigate potential biases in the model training process.

 ## Feature Extraction

 We explored feature extraction using two different NLP modules: